hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

       TRUST_DOMAIN:                  cluster.local```
 ````

-It should be noted that, in order to avoid collecting ALS logs for the Skupper deployments, e.g., *skupper-router* & *skupper-service-controller* deployed to the same namespace that are u
-sed for multicloud communication and hybrid application deployment, we can add the annotation *sidecar.istio.io/inject: false* to those Skupper deployments.
-After restart deployments, the Skupper deployments will not inject the *istio-proxy* to their pods.
+It should be noted that, in order to avoid collecting ALS logs for the Skupper deployments, e.g., *skupper-router* & *skupper-service-controller* deployed to the same namespace that are used for multicloud communication and hybrid application deployment, we can add the annotation *sidecar.istio.io/inject: false* to those _Skupper_ deployments.
+After restart deployments, the _Skupper_ deployments will not inject the *istio-proxy* to their pods.

 #### 3 Monitor Online Boutique application